Vendor Managed Inventory Service & Software

 Our Vendor Managed Inventory Service

 The process starts with a weekly POS data feed at store level from the retailer.
-That POS data gets ingested along with the supplier’s wholesale inventory into our database and intelligence engine.
+Then, POS data is ingested along with the supplier’s wholesale inventory into our database and intelligence engine.
 The system then calculates multiple rates of sale by store, inventory requirements and recommends a replenishment quantity by SKU, by store.
-The user approves it, or asks system to recalculate using a different distribution scenario.
-The system recalculates and once approved, creates a data extract with purchase order details that can be transmitted back to the retailer.
+Once the user approves it, the system can recalculate using a different distribution scenario.
+Finally, the system recalculates and once approved, creates a data extract with purchase order details that can be transmitted back to the retailer.

 The Benefits of Vendor Managed Inventory

 Placing products in the right stores, minimizing costs and increasing profit is just the beginning.
-Our process goes a step further to assist users to track and gather information relevant to their business.
+We assist users in tracking and gathering information relevant to their business.

 The process merges data points from various sources, makes calculations based on the user’s preferred replenishment scenario and displays the results in an interactive reporting tool.
-Order quantities are then reviewed- and approved or declined.
+Then order quantities are reviewed- and approved or declined.
 Once approved a file in the user’s desired format (xml, text, etc.) is generated with the necessary information to transmit a live order.
-The system can be customized to meet individual customer’s needs.
+Additionally, the system can be customized to meet individual customer’s needs.

 Seasonality curves are derived from historical sales, promotion plans and calendar shifts.

-De-seasonalized demand is calculated using multiple rates of sales over different time periods.
+De-seasonalized demand is calculated using multiple rates of sales over difference time periods.
 The system checks for stock-outs and makes adjustments for lost sales.

-The system then calculates actuals needs based on the chosen rate of sale, the weeks of supply target and seasonality curve.
+The system then calculates actual needs based on the chosen rate of sale, the weeks of supply target and seasonality curve.
 It then compares the needs with the actual inventory and makes recommendations.